Performance Analysis of Event-Triggered Consensus Control for Multi-agent Systems under Cyber-Physical Attacks: ATTACK ANALYSIS

 \section{ATTACK ANALYSIS}

 In this section, the attack analysis for event-triggered based consensus of MASs is investigated.
-The impact of an attack on actuators and sensors of compromised agents with both S-ETM and CS-ETM is analyzed.
 It is shown in the following that an attacker that has resources to get access to some knowledge about the agents' dynamics and graph topology hereafter called strategic attacker, can cause non-triggering misbehavior in CS-ETM and continuous triggering misbehavior and consequently the Zeno behavior in S-ETM.

 The deception attack on sensors and actuators of compromised agents is respectively modeled as

 with

 while